 Well, if you think that it improves the sound in your room, and it makes you feel better buying it, then that is the best speaker wire for you.

 But I'm not going to recommend any brand, as I don't think you need to overthink this.

-Buy a reputable brand if you wish, but their basic wire is all you probably need.
-You can also get unbranded copper speaker wire very cheaply that will do just fine.
+Buy a reputable brand if you wish - but their basic wire is all you probably need.
+You can also get unbranded copper speaker wire very cheaply that will do just fine in most cases.

 Just get the right gauge for the job.